 Day One – Sabi Sabi Earth Lodge Evening Game Drive

 Midday and afternoon were pleasantly warm in Sabi Sabi Reserve.
 Once we arrived at the Earth Lodge, we changed for afternoon tea before our evening game drive.
-I wore this camo T-shirt that will be a staple this summer.
+I wore a camo T-shirt that will be a staple this summer.
 I’ve already worn it once since I’ve been home!
 It’s super soft.
 I paired it with cargo pants from one of my favorite brands.
-I bought these pants in both green and navy.
+I bought these pants in both green and navy (similar).
 I’ve worn a similar style for many years and love the new version.

 Believe it or not…I forgot to photograph this look!
 We were so in awe of where we were and taking it all in!
 Here is a photo of what I wore though from another time I shared it.
 I’ve worn it a lot so if one of these above is your size, snag it!
-I wore the same sandals each night at dinner.
+I wore the same sandals (similar) each night at dinner.
 They went with everything and took up very little space!
 Same with the basket bag.
 I carried it as a crossbody bag in Cape Town and at night, too.
-I love this little basket bag!
+I love this little basket bag (similar)!

 Day Two – Morning and Evening game Drive at Sabi Sabi Earth Lodge

 This was one of my favorite dresses from last summer.
 I took it to Italy with us and love wearing it.
-I’m so glad the brought it back and it’s fully stocked in all sizes!
+I’m so glad they brought it back and it’s fully stocked in all sizes!
 The color was perfect for the earthy tones of Africa.
 Turned out to be a perfect choice as the staff surprised us with a special anniversary dinner in their wine room!
 So amazing!
 This was extra special because we didn’t really do anything for our actual anniversary because we were packing for this trip!